impact of recession on your business

 Market, By Application:

 The global market has been divided into Dashboard, Seats, Airbags & Seat belts, Door panels & trims, Carpet and headliners, and Others based on the application segment.
-Dashboard dominated the automobile interior materials market in 2018 with a 34.0 percent sales share.
+Dashboard dominated the automobile interior materials market in 2023 with a 34.0% sales share.
 Dashboards are now expected to be eco-friendly and devoid of harmful materials, which affects the automotive sector.
 Ventilated seats are a popular vehicle feature because they improve passenger comfort.

 MARKET SEGMENTATION: